Borobudur Guide for 2023: How to climb up and watch the sunrise

 Borobudur is the most visited attraction in all of Indonesia.
 It’s spectacular and is the biggest Buddhist temple in the entire world!

-But rules for visiting change so often, that you can easily be confused by all the conflicting information.
-Here I give you up-to-date, checked on-site, reliable information about visiting Borobudur in 2023, including climbing up the temple and the best spots for the sunrise.
+So here is up-to-date, checked on-site, reliable information about visiting Borobudur in 2025, including climbing up the temple and the best spots for the sunrise.

 Borobudur is part of my extensive 14-day Java Backpacking Itinerary.